 Here are the key things you need to know about GDPR!

-The General Data Protection Regulation (GDPR) comes into effect on 25th May 2018, yet there are many recruitment agencies, and UK businesses in general, that are unaware of what it is, or what they should be doing to ensure they are compliant.
+The General Data Protection Regulation (GDPR) came into effect on 25th May 2018, yet there are many recruitment agencies, and UK businesses in general, that are unaware of exactly what it is, or exactly what they should be doing to ensure they are compliant.

 Let’s break it down

 7 things you need to know about how you should manage a person’s data:

 1. Ensure the individual provides clear and positive consent to use or process their personal data

 2. Provide the person with the means to withdraw consent (this process should be as easy as giving it)

 3. Be clear they know how their personal information is being used

 4. Make sure their personal data is up-to-date

 5. Have a clear and uncomplicated process for transferring their data to another organisation